alastairs/codebork.com/_posts/2021-02-14-Snake-casing-JSON-requests-and-responses-with-ASP.NET-Core-and-System.Text.Json.md

         - dotnet
 ---

-# Snake-casing JSON requests and responses with ASP.NET Core and System.Text.Json

 I've been working with ASP.NET Core and .NET Core for about 5 years now, and with the 3.0 release it really hit heights of maturity.
 I find it an enormously productive and performant framework, and exceptionally well-designed.